codingforentrepreneurs/Guides/all/install_django_mac_linux.md

-# Install Django & Virtualenv on Mac OS X / Linux with PIP
+# Install Django & Virtualenv on Mac OS / Linux with PIP

 *Django* is a popular web development framework written in Python.